Hail State Unis

 Picture

-1974-1975 through 1976-1977 Seasons:
+1974-1975 to 1976-1977

 Worn for three seasons in the mid 70's, the script "State" uniforms were the first huge design change in 15 years.
 With a large, beautiful script on the front and the triangle "MSU" design on the shorts, these were radical in comparison to State's previous uniform designs.
+Throwbacks to these uniforms would later be worn in the 2018 season.

 Picture